-As we have described, the application process to enter the NATS air traffic controller training college consist of the following stages:
+As we have described, the application process to enter the NATS air traffic controller training college consist of various stages.

 Here we will go through the last two stages.
 What happens after you have passed the online aptitude tests?

 Passing the NATS aptitude tests will be followed by an invitation to attend an assessment centre at Fareham.
 This will be a long day consisting of three different tests.
 Passing each test is essential to move on to the next one.
 If you don't get a good enough score, you will be asked to leave and try again in two years' time.

 You will be sent papers to study in advance with all the relevant materials, which will include technical details of different aeroplanes, airports and other ATC related subjects.
 The test will consist of about 30 multiple-choice questions referring to these papers.

 The First European Air Traffic Controller Selection Test (FEAST) by Eurocontrol is a computerised test used by over 40 European civil and military organisations.
 It assesses the knowledge, skills and abilities of applicants for training that are relevant and necessary for the ATCO job.

 There are three different sections in the FEAST: A cognitive abilities and English test, an ATC work sample test, and the FEAST Personality Questionnaire (FPQ), assessing personality characteristics relevant in the training of ATC students.

 The score required to proceed to the next round of selection differs from one air traffic control organisation to another.
 Even if you have already passed the FEAST test for another ANSP, NATS may have a higher standard and require you to undertake it again.